dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 # The effects of scaling and time

 So far we have dealt with time seen from the perspective of engineers and groups of engineers.
-We are now going to take a look at what scaling (or just passing time) does to a company regardless if how you handle the scaling.
+We are now going to take a look at what scaling (or just passing time) does to a company regardless of how you handle the scaling.

 Essentially the below is a list of causes and effects.
 Its not exhaustive.